lfborjas/writers_toolbox/README.md

 # writers-toolbox

-Miscellaneous tools to help with the administrivia of writing projects.
+Miscellaneous tools to help with the administrivia of creative writing projects (e.g. keep track of word goals like in [NaNoWriMo](https://nanowrimo.org/participants/lfborjas/novels/errante-1188140/stats))

 ## Prerequisites